Chyle History, Family Crest & Coats of Arms

 The name Chyle finds its origins with the ancient Anglo-Saxons of England.
 It was given to one who worked as a military officer in the 10th century, probably comparable to a modern sergeant.
 In the Old English, it was rendered cild, which meant child.
 It was applied to the rank above the common soldier in that period, probably because they were in charge of "children."
 Later, in the 13th and 14th centuries, it came to denote a young man in training for the knighthood.

 Early Origins of the Chyle family

 The surname Chyle was first found in Hertfordshire.
 However, some of the family were found at Wanstead in Essex in later years.
 "The village is situated on the borders of Waltham Forest, near the main road from London to Cambridge; and is principally worthy of note as the site of Wanstead House, built in 1715, by Sir Richard (son of Sir Josiah) Child, created Viscount Castlemain in 1718, and Earl of Tylney in 1731.
 This splendid mansion was considerably enlarged and embellished by his descendants, and was surrounded by a very extensive park, laid out with great taste, and interspersed with gardens, pleasure-grounds, and grottos."

 Early History of the Chyle family

-Another 295 words (21 lines of text) covering the years 1086, 1280, 1379, 1784, 1606, 1697, 1660, 1697, 1690, 1630, 1699, 1673, 1677, 1703, 1702, 1703, 1642, 1713, 1698, 1702, 1705, 1708, 1674, 1721, 1713, 1715 and 1715 are included under the topic Early Chyle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chyle research.
+Another 148 words (11 lines of text) covering the years 1086, 1280, 1379, 1784, 1606, 1697, 1660, 1697, 1690, 1638, 1684, 1638, 1630, 1699, 1673, 1677, 1703, 1702, 1703, 1642, 1713, 1698, 1702, 1705, 1708, 1684, 1740, 1674, 1721, 1713, 1715 and 1715 are included under the topic Early Chyle History in all our PDF Extended History products and printed products wherever possible.

 Chyle Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Chyle has been recorded under many different variations, including Child, Childe, Childs, Childes and others.

 Early Notables of the Chyle family (pre 1700)

-Another 82 words (6 lines of text) are included under the topic Early Chyle Notables in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) are included under the topic Early Chyle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chyle family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Chyle or a variant listed above: Joseph Childs who settled in Watertown, Massachusetts, and became a freeman in 1654.
 Benjamin Childs of Roxbury, Massachusetts, lived at what is now Brookline, Massachusetts.
 Benjamin's son Ephraim was killed by the Indians at Northfield on September 4th in the year 1675.

 |Contemporary Notables of the name Chyle (post 1700) ||+|